wp-blocks/cf7-antispam/readme.txt

 See the LICENSE file for more details.

 == TODOs ==
-* Ban by geolocation
+* Geoip ban
 * CSV Export/import settings, banned ip
-* Resend EMail if not were spam
+* Resend emails if not were spam, remove mail duplicates if users sent multiple
 * Optimise the the mail analysis function using filters (actually is a long script that execute sequentially checks)
+* Cover with the antispam also the wordpress comment form and the login panel

 == Resources ==
 * Contact Form 7 and Flamingo © 2021 Takayuki Miyoshi,[LGPLv3 or later](https://it.wordpress.org/plugins/contact-form-7/)